 I’ve always been interested in money since I was a little kid, including out-bidding my siblings for chores-for-hire, to providing loans to my siblings and friends when they had spent all their money and diligently saving my allowance for future goals.
 Over time this evolved into reading the stock pages in the newspaper as a young teenager and starting investing on my own.
 Over my adult lifetime, I have read hundreds of books and spent thousands of hours studying financial planning topics just because it was fun and interesting to me.
 Over the years, I’ve been the go-to guy in my circle of family and friends as I loved helping answer their questions and point them in the right financial direction.

 I went on to receive my Bachelor of Science Degree in Economics from Purdue University with Highest Distinction (top 3% of my graduating class).
 During my undergrad studies, I especially enjoyed the focus on behavioral economics and the emotional aspects of the money choices you and I make.
 Although not directly relevant to financial planning, I also have a Master of Arts in Military Studies and Strategic Leadership from American Military University which helped strengthen my critical thinking and writing skills.
-I’m also pursuing my second Master of Science in Financial Planning and Financial Therapy from Kansas State University to further deepen my financial planning knowledge.
+I also have my second Master of Science in Financial Planning and Financial Therapy from Kansas State University to further deepen my financial planning knowledge.